 A. Your Executive MBA experience begins with GO!
 Week, a required residency named for the momentum it creates.
 The orientation introduces you to your classmates, your professors, and the Olin community.
 Provides opportunities to engage with your first-year study group.
 Prepares you for program course work, including the entrepreneurship project you complete during your second year in the program.
 And kicks off the curriculum with courses on strategic management, team development and assessment, and critical thinking.

 The GO!
 Week Residency is held at the Charles F. Knight Executive Education & Conference Center on Washington University’s main campus.

 Q. Is it OK to miss school occasionally?

-A. To earn a degree in 20 months, you cover a large amount of material in relatively short time.
+A. To earn a degree in 20 months, you cover a large amount of material in a relatively short time.
 So if you miss class, you may find it difficult to catch up.
-The Executive MBA team realizes illness or important family commitments can’t always be avoided.
-You may request a DVD of a missed class.
-If you miss more than 25 percent of any class, however, you must repeat it.
+The Executive MBA team realizes illness or family emergencies can’t always be avoided.
+If you miss more than 25 percent of any course, however, you must make up the missed class sessions.

 Q. How much does the program cost?

 A. The program cost for the September 2020 program is $139,950 For more information, see the tuition page of this site.

 Q. Is financial support from my organization required for admission?

 A. No. In fact, more than two-thirds of Olin’s Executive MBA students are self-funded.

 A. A letter of commitment is a required written statement from your employer indicating the organization understands the amount of time you’ll spend away from work in Executive MBA program courses and residencies.